Marie Goldschmidt: Ballooning

 Later that year she and Rumpelmayer entered the eighth annual balloon distance competition (The Gordon Bennett Cup) in October 1913.
 The competition had begun in 1906 and it continues each year as the "premier event of world balloon racing".
 The first woman to enter this competition was Goldschmidt, in fact she was the first woman to enter any Fédération Aéronautique Internationale (FAI) balloon race anywhere.
-They set off from Paris and finished out of twenty one entries.
+They set off from Paris and finished sixth out of twenty one entries.
 They travelled 437 km and they were the best French team.

 It took until the 1980s before a woman pilot, Nini Boesman, would fly in that competition.

 Goldschmidt's exploits as an aeronaut ceased when the First World War broke out.
 She died in 1917 whilst working as a nurse.